Skill Level Required: Beginner, Intermediate, Veteran

 Boost your confidence, reduce that worry and get outside!

-The Beginner’s Navigation Course is a full day practical course with the aim of providing you with the basic skills and knowledge to help you explore the great outdoors of the UK and beyond!
+The Introduction to Navigation Course is a full day practical course with the aim of providing you with the basic skills and knowledge to help you explore the great outdoors of the UK and beyond!

-This course is for absolute beginners and people with limited confidence in their navigation skills.
+This course is for everybody from absolute beginners to expert navigators looking to refresh their skills.
 You will be provided with a fantastic introduction to not just navigation but to how to stay safe and well prepared on your journey.

 Course Syllabus Overview